-I alternate between a Canon 70D and a Canon 650D.
-I use a 50mm 1.8 for most of my blog photographs (portraits, especially) and a 40-70mm for events.
+I use a Canon 650D for all my photographs.
+I alternate between a 35mm and 50mm 1.8 lens for most of my blog photographs (portraits, especially).
 I use an iPhone 6 for my Instagram images.

 1. What is your religion?